 The production manager has to possess quick problem solving skills as anything can go wrong at literally any point in the production of a video.
 Production managers don’t wince at problems.
 They’re resourceful people wired to anticipate issues and have plans B-D ready even before a problem arises.
 If you can’t think on your feet while under pressure, production management sadly might not be the job for you yet.

 At any given time, talents can act out and not want to shoot a scene anymore.
 Client can have a sudden rush of epiphany and may want to change a scene on the spot.
-A law enforcer can shut down your guerrilla aerial shoot and ask for a non-existent permit.
-If any of these should happen (and it does, all the f@cking time) can a production manager lose his or her cool?
+A law enforcer can shut down your guerrilla aerial shoot and ask for a permit.
+If any of these should happen and it does, can a production manager lose his or her cool?
 The answer is a hard NO. Production managers have the uncanny ability of sucking it up, especially when the situation calls for it.
-Sometimes, you just have to be a two-faced sociopath who can be scary one moment then charming and cunning the next, to make sure you get the better end of the bargain before pack up.
+Sometimes, you just have to be a two-faced sociopath who can be scary one moment then charming and cunning the next, to make sure you get the better end of the bargain before packing up.